Kinvey/kinvey-cli/README.md

 ## Troubleshooting

-Run any command with the `--verbose` flag to see what is going on when executing a command.
+Run any command with the `--verbose` flag to receive more detailed information about a command execution.

-If you are using an already configured profile, you can stumble upon an 'InvalidCredentials' error.
-This might mean that the session token has expired.
-Credentials must be supplied again.
-You can override the profile by providing its name to `kinvey init` or to `kinvey profile create`.
+If you are using a profile that has been configured a while ago, you can stumble upon the `InvalidCredentials` error.
+It may mean that the session token has expired.
+See [Authentication Token Expiration](#authentication-token-expiration) for details.

 If problems persist, please contact [Kinvey](http://support.kinvey.com).